 What is Scope Creep in Project Management?

 While completing a particular project for your organization, one of the stakeholders requests some changes.
-Since the project is ongoing, as a project manager you agree to follow the request.
-But the request is not approved by all the members of the project management team or there is an insufficiency in resources.
-This affects the project and causes conflicts in reaching the milestones.
+Since the project is ongoing, as a project manager, you agree to follow the request.
+But the request is not approved by all the members of the project management team, or there is an insufficiency in resources.
+This affects the project and causes conflicts in reaching milestones.
 This is an example of scope creep.

 What causes Scope Creep?

 Good project managers are aware of the importance of a clearly defined project scope.
 A well-defined project scope ensures that the project management team and the stakeholders know what to expect after the completion of the project.
-Scope creep is a project risk, and project managers need to prepare for the scope creep risk mitigation.
+Scope creep is a project risk, and project managers must prepare for risk mitigation.

 Poor project management practices

 Organizations who adopt good project management practices can avoid scope creep.
-Following the project management practices is a definitive path to achieving project success.
-Poor project management practices in an organization are a prime cause of scope creep.
+Following project management practices is a definitive path to achieving project success.
+Poor organizational project management practices are a prime cause of scope creep.